ogrenich/dna/README.md

-# dna
+# Andrei’s Ogrenich DNA
-My DNA in raw text
+Code that makes an Andrei Ogrenich